Skip to main content

 Program Requirements

-Our Economics major requires 9 courses or 36 semester hours to complete the degree.
+Economics requires 9 courses or 36 semester hours to complete the major, with a total of 124 credit hours required to complete the degree.

 Students pursuing an Economics Minor will need to complete 20 semester hours.